codefodder/HackerNews-DIYgest/README.md

 - `GM_APPWRD`
   - also a Gmail App Password (Google Account > Security > App Passwords)

-It won't need to be downloaded, actions/workflow will take care of everything for you.
+It won't need to be cloned, downloaded, etc. The actions/workflow will take care of everything for you.